-Food services are provided on the main campus by the Professional Culinary Arts and Hospitality program and are available during scheduled breaks and lunch.
-Adult students may leave the LTC campus during the scheduled 30-minute lunch break as long as they return to class on time.
+Food services are provided, for a fee, on the main campus in the Lake Tech Café and are available during breaks and lunch.
+Adult students may leave the LTC campus during the scheduled 30-minute lunch break as long as they return to the program on time.